 Presented here are data on the outcomes of Australian students who completed their vocational education and training (VET) in Australia in the previous calendar year.
-The information is derived from the National Student Outcomes Survey, which is an annual survey of graduates (students awarded a qualification) and subject completers (students who successfully completed part of a course and then left the VET system).
+The information is derived from the National Student Outcomes Survey, which is an annual survey of those who completed or partially completed VET training.

 For survey timings and more information, see our VET statistics explained page.